soundpaint/rp2040pio-docs/monitor.rst

    +-----------------+

-If we want to couble-check which instruction comes next, we can use again the ``unassemble`` command to see the next instruction to be executed (after any pending delay or inserted instruction).
+If we want to couble-check which instruction comes next, we can use again the unassemble command to see the next instruction to be executed (after any pending delay or inserted instruction).
+We limit the output to only the first four words of instruction memory with the optional count argument, thus entering ``unassemble --count=4``.

 .. figure:: images/monitor-trace-a2-pc.png
-   :scale: 50 %
+   :scale: 80%
    :alt: View Next Instruction to Be Executed

    View Next Instruction to Be Executed